maniartech/gotime/docs/core-concepts/nites.md

 ## Summary

-IDFS makes date formatting intuitive by:
+NITES makes date formatting intuitive by:

 1. **Logical Patterns**: `yyyy` for year, `mm` for month, `dd` for day
 2. **Case Insensitivity**: No need to remember case rules